Yoga Teacher Training

 Suitable applicants will be invited to attend a short informal conversation with one of the course tutors to explore whether the training feels like the right fit.

-A non-refundable deposit of £500 is required to secure your place once a space has been offered.
+If you are offered a place, a non-refundable deposit of £500 is required to secure your place.

 Payment Options